 Disorders that can cause problems with clotting include severe liver disease (such as cirrhosis or hepatitis) and certain cancers.

-During the physical examination, doctors focus on the nose, looking for the bleeding site.
+Doctors then focus on the nose, looking for the bleeding site.
 They also check the person's skin for signs of bleeding disorders, including petechiae, large bruises, and dilated small blood vessels in and around the mouth and on the tips of the fingers and toes.

 If the pinch technique does not stop the bleeding, it can be repeated once for another 10 minutes.
-If the bleeding does not stop after the 10 minutes, the person should see a doctor.
+If the bleeding does not stop after the second 10 minutes, the person should see a doctor.
 The doctor typically places several pieces of cotton in the bleeding nostril.
-The cotton is saturated with a numbing drug (such as lidocaine) along with a drug that causes blood vessels in the nose to close (such as phenylephrine).
+The cotton is saturated with a numbing medication (such as lidocaine) and a medication that causes blood vessels in the nose to close (such as phenylephrine).
 Then the nose is pinched for 10 minutes or so and the cotton is removed.
 For minor bleeds, often nothing more is done.
-Alternatively, doctors sometimes place a special foam sponge (nasal tampon) in the bleeding side.
-The sponge swells to stop the bleeding.
-The sponge is removed after 2 to 4 days.

 For more severe or recurring bleeding, sometimes the doctor seals (cauterizes) the bleeding source with a chemical, silver nitrate, or an electrical current (electrocautery).
+Alternatively, doctors sometimes place a special foam sponge (nasal tampon) in the nostril that is bleeding.
+The sponge swells to stop the bleeding.
+The gauze or sponge is removed after 2 to 4 days.
 If these methods are ineffective, various commercial nasal balloons can be used to compress bleeding sites.
-Rarely, the doctor may need to pack the entire nasal cavity on one side with a long strip of gauze.
+Sometimes the doctor has to pack the entire nasal cavity on one side with a long strip of gauze.
 However, this procedure can be painful.
 Nasal packing is usually removed after 3 days.

 Bleeding from blood vessels in the back part of the nose is very difficult to stop and can be life threatening.
-For a posterior nosebleed, the pinch technique does not stop the bleeding.
+For this type of nosebleed, the pinch technique does not stop the bleeding.
 Pinching simply makes the blood run down the throat instead of out the nose.
 For a posterior nosebleed, doctors may place a specially shaped balloon in the nose and inflate it to compress the bleeding site.
 However, this and other types of posterior nasal packing are very uncomfortable and interfere with the person’s breathing.
 Doctors usually give people sedatives by vein before inserting this kind of balloon and packing.
 Also, people who have had this type of packing are admitted to the hospital and given oxygen and antibiotics to prevent an infection of the sinuses or the middle ear.
 The packing remains in place for 4 to 5 days.
 This procedure causes discomfort, but the discomfort can be relieved with treatments.

 Most nosebleeds occur from the front part of the nose and are easily stopped by pinching the nostrils together.